CapnHawke/Game-Controller-Parts/Encoders/Xiao Breakout Board/README.md

 7 - The Bill of Materials page will show you a render of the board without parts.
 You can click the `NEXT` button here unless you see any issues with the board<br/>

 8 - You will now have the option to upload two files:
-- For the `Add BOM File` you will need to choose the `BOM_PCB-RP2040-BBB-H-FP-v1.1.csv` file that is located in the Fabrication files folder
+- For the `Add BOM File` you will need to choose the `BOM_XBB-Xiao-Breakout-Board_2025-03-25.csv` file that is located in the Production files folder
-- For the `Add CPL File` you will need to choose the `PickAndPlace_PCB-RP2040-BBB-H-FP-v1.1.csv` file that is located in the Fabrication files folder<br/>
+- For the `Add CPL File` you will need to choose the `PickAndPlace_PCB_XBB-v0.1.0-Xiao-Breakout-Board_2025-03-25.csv` file that is located in the Production files folder<br/>
 Once these two files have been uploaded you can press the `Process BOM & CPL` button.

 9 - You will now see a list of components that will be used to assemble the boards.
 If there are not listed issues here you can click on the `NEXT` button. (note 6), (note 7)